codurance/site/src/_posts/2019-12-30-backstopjs-tutorial.md

 Snapshot testing compares a "snapshot" of the output of a prior version of your software to output from the latest version, to check for unintended changes.
 When a difference is found you either approve it, by updating the expected output snapshot, or fix the cause of the difference.

 Visual regression testing is a form of snapshot testing that tests a web front-end.
 It goes beyond testing the markup or layout by testing the rendered page captured in an emulated browser.
-As such they can "catch CSS Curve Balls" as BackstopJS says.
+As such they can "catch CSS Curve Balls" [as BackstopJS says](https://garris.github.io/BackstopJS/).

 BackstopJS is a framework for visual regression testing, written in Javascript.
 It treats your web service as a black box, so your website doesn't need to be written in Javascript to work with BackstopJS.
 One of the benefits it offers is a very comprehensive and helpful diff between your snapshots, embedded in a HTML report that it generates.
 An example below shows how the scrubber diff method allows you to see both test and reference snapshots simultaneously.
 You can move the red line to change where the boundry lies.
-There's also the diff method, which highlights anything that's changed in bright pink.
-Or you can flick between seing the whole reference or test snapshot to spot what's changed.

 This article will explain how to set up BackstopJS and some good practices I've picked up from using it in anger.
 You'll need to have some awareness of Docker Compose and Yarn or NPM.